return42/sphkerneldoc/linux_src_doc/drivers/firmware/dmi_scan_c.rst

 Description
 -----------

-     Returns -1 when the DMI table can't be reached, 0 on success.
+     Returns 0 on success, -ENXIO if DMI is not selected or not present, or a different negative error code if DMI walking fails.

 .. _`dmi_match`: